 Future Sky is a joint research initiative from the association of European Research Establishments in Aviation (EREA).
-Within the programme NLR and its European peers contribute to the competitiveness and greening of European aviation towards 2050.
-To this extend NLR and the other EREA partners work together extensively with universities and industrial partners, whereas the research establishments match the European co-funded projects with their own institutional research programmes.
+Within this initiative Royal NLR and its European peers contribute to the competitiveness and greening of European aviation towards 2050.
+To this extent, NLR and the other EREA research establishments work together extensively with universities and industrial partners, to set up joint research projects matching the European co-funded research agendas with their own institutional research programmes.

 Future Sky Safety is an EU-funded research programme in the field of European aviation safety, with an estimated initial budget of about € 50 million, which brings together 33 European partners to develop new tools and new approaches to aeronautics safety starting in January 2015.

 The first phase of the programme research focuses on four main topics: